AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

    ![](assets/s_ncs_user_report_wizard_013.png)

-## Analyze a transition target in a workflow {#analyzing-a-transition-target-in-a-workflow}
+## Analyzing a transition target in a workflow {#analyzing-a-transition-target-in-a-workflow}

 **Target**: to generate reports on the population of a targeting workflow